-Broward Technical Centers admit as postsecondary (adult) students those individuals who have completed their secondary school education or who are beyond the age of compulsory attendance.
+Broward Technical Colleges admit as postsecondary (adult) students those individuals who have completed their secondary school education or who are beyond the age of compulsory attendance.
 Anyone having the interest and ability to benefit from a career training program will be accepted on a non-discriminatory basis.
-Prospective students must complete a school orientation and take an academic assessment.
-There is a minimal cash only fee for the initial assessment.
+Prospective students must complete an orientation and take an academic assessment.
+There is a fee for the initial assessment.
 Once results are received, students meet with a program counselor/advisor to discuss educational options.